Rail Paybus FP1: Origins

 It appears that the rail bus concept was less than successful, because all were withdrawn from passenger service, to be used as pay buses, within a year or two of their commissioning.
-It is not recorded why they were not successful, but it is likely that the depressed economic circumstances of the time impacted on the number of available passengers, while road transport was by that time emerging as a serious threat to rail, particularly for passenger services - the road bus concept being by then quite well established.
+It is not recorded why they were not successful, but it is likely that the depressed economic circumstances of the time impacted on the number of available passengers, while road transport was by that time emerging as a serious threat to rail, particularly for passenger services – the road bus concept being by then quite well established.

 Information on when FP1 and its sisters were converted to pay buses is sketchy.
 FP1 is thought to have been converted in September 1937, so that its career as a passenger vehicle was very brief indeed, but it has also been suggested that the conversion occurred some time after its failure at Grenfell in November, possibly in conjunction with repairs.
-In any case, it had certainly become a pay bus by 30June1938, as it is noted as such in the Railways Department's Annual Report for 1937-38.
+In any case, it had certainly become a pay bus by 30 June 1938, as it is noted as such in the Railways Department's Annual Report for 1937–38.

 It is believed that the other buses of this group entered service variously at Harden and Cowra (still in 1937).
 Most sources state that they began, as with FP1, as passenger vehicles, but there is also a suggestion that they never entered this service at all, being used as pay buses from the outset.
-In view of the record in the Annual Report for 1937-38 of only one pay bus, it seems likely that the conversion of Nos.
-2 - 6 occurred after June 1938, so that they were all commissioned as passenger buses.
+In view of the record in the Annual Report for 1937–38 of only one pay bus, it seems likely that the conversion of Nos.
+2 to 6 occurred after June 1938, so that they were all commissioned as passenger buses.